scotentSD/Tutorials/_docs/Content/VSCode.md

+- To add extensions
   - Open Extensions in Activity bar
     - Search for extensions
-  - Install Extension
+    - Install relevant Extensions
     - Set any Preferences (Settings) for an extension

 Search for **markdown**: